dantheman213/JackTheVideoRipper/README.md

 ## How Does It Work?

 This app runs `youtube-dl` under-the-hood. `youtube-dl` is a powerful command-line app that allows you to download video and audio from 100s of streaming providers.
-JTVR is a graphical interface that makes using this complex and powerful as easy as a few point and clicks of your mouse.
+JTVR is a graphical interface that makes using this complex and powerful tool as easy as a few point and clicks of your mouse.

 ## Download